 Digging fence holes

-Mark the spots that will appear on the incoming loop line where the fence post is with an “X”.
-The location is determined by the width of the fence.
+Mark the spots that will appear on the incoming loop line where the fence post is with an “X.” The width of the fence determines the location.
 The length of the fence is usually 6 feet or 8 feet.
 The external components of these boards need to hit the focus of the fence posts.

 Install the column in the hole